 Choosing a sunscreen

 - Sunscreens come in lotions, gels, creams, ointments, and sprays.
 Use a sunscreen that:

-SPF of 15 or higher to protect your lips from getting sunburned or developing
+- Use lip balm or cream that has SPF of 30 or higher to protect your lips from getting sunburned.

-- Use a higher SPF at when you are near water, at higher elevations or in tropical
+- Take extra care to protect your skin when you're near water, at higher elevations, or in tropical climates.